sugaryourcoffee/secondhand/doc/development_notes.md

     $ rake db:migrate

+This command will add the attribute to `db/schema.rb`.

 If we have made any errors in our migration we can rollback the migration with `$ rake db:rollback`.